Fetal abduction: Abductor profile

 Fetal abduction is mostly perpetrated by women, usually after organized planning.
 The abductor may befriend the pregnant victim.
 In some cases, the abductor impersonates a pregnant woman and later a puerperal mother, using weight gain and a prosthesis to fake a pregnancy and cutting of the reproductive organs to replicate injuries gained during birth.
 Some abductors then take the neonate to a hospital.
 The National Center for Missing and Exploited Children’s spokesperson, Cathy Nahirny, stated in 2007, “Many times the abductor fakes a pregnancy and when it is time to deliver the baby, must abduct someone else's child”.
 Criminal motives include delusions of fulfilling a partner relationship, child-bearing and childbirth.

 Statistics

 The National Center for Missing and Exploited Children recorded 18 cases of fetal abductions in the United States between 1983 and 2015, which represented 6% of the 302 recorded cases of infant abduction.

 List of reported cases and attempts

-Out of the 25 documented cases of fetal abduction, excluding attempts, there have been 4 instances where the mothers survived and 13 where the fetus survived.
 This list distinguishes actual abductions from attempted abductions.
 An attempt can involve severe harm inflicted on both the mother and fetus, but it does not result in the mother's murder or the extraction of the fetus.